• Recipes

 Make dragon fruit puree

-• Remove the peel from the dragon fruit and chop it into coarse chunks.
-Measure out 4 cups.
+• Remove the peels from 4 medium dragon fruit and chop them into coarse chunks.
+Measure out 4 cups of chopped fruit.

 • If desired, make a few melon ball shapes or cut diced squares and set aside to garnish juice.